The suggested paintings

 METROPOLITAN MUSEUM OF ART - New York, USA

-This is an exceptional panel, one of the very best still in private hands, which had been wandering in the art market from a long ago.
-As far as I know, the Met has a lonely Fra Angelico, much inferior in quality than this one.
+This is an exceptional early Renaissance panel, one of the very best still in private hands, which had been wandering on the art market from a long ago.
+As far as we know, the Met owns only one work by Fra Angelico, much inferior in quality than this one.

 MUSEUM OF MODERN ART (MOMA) - New York, USA

-You don't expect this, do you?
-One of the biggest achievements of the MOMA had been the inclusion in its collection of artistic fields not accepted by other museums, and the acquisition of the most beautiful piece of automotive Art would be another triumph in its list of achievements.
+You didn’t expect this, did you?
+One of the biggest achievements of the MOMA has been the inclusion in its collections of artistic fields not usually accepted by other museums, and the acquisition of the most beautiful piece of “rolling art” ever created would be another triumph in its list of achievements.